42atom/minelog/index.md

    4627 plots of size: 457.947 TiB
 Plot count for all harvesters: 180061
 Total size of plots: 17.403 PiB
-Estimated network space: 22.643 EiB
+Estimated network space: 22.551 EiB
-Expected time to win: 7 hours and 8 minutes
+Expected time to win: 7 hours and 1 minute
 Note: log into your key using 'chia wallet show' to see rewards for each key